kea012/chessgamemirror/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
- > Instructions on installing and running your application
+ > Instructions on installing and running your application To play the game, compile the Chess.cpp file and run the executable.
+This can be done by running "cmake .", "make chess", and "./chess".
+The game is played entirely in the console, and output to the console informs players of what types of inputs they can make and what those inputs will do.
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.